benedekfazekas/mranderson/README.md

 this retrieves dependencies and creates a deeply nested directory structure for them in `target/srcdeps` directory.
 It also munges all clojure source files accordingly.
 More over it uses [Jar Jar Links](https://code.google.com/p/jarjar/) to repackage your java class files dependencies if any.

-If you don't want mranderson to repackage your java dependencies you can opt out by passing `skip-javaclass-repackage true` as a parameter to `source-deps` task.
+If you don't want mranderson to repackage your java dependencies you can opt out by passing `:skip-javaclass-repackage true` as a parameter to `source-deps` task.

 After that you can run your tests or your repl with: